How to Remove Google Reviews

 Our goal is to help you maintain a positive online reputation.
 We’ll help you ensure your business is accurately represented on the world’s most prominent search platform, Google.

-Before you attempt to Remove a Google Review
+Before you attempt Removal

 - Attempt to contact the person who posted the Google review to resolve the complaint.